The race to dominate mobile video content

 IGTV: Social content marketing and video production tips

 Cater to mobile attention spans

 While you can upload hour-long videos, you probably shouldn’t.
-Maximum optimal lengths for social media video range from 2-5 minutes, with shorter preferred if possible.
+Optimal lengths for social media video range from two minutes to a 5 minute preferred maximum.
 Also, IGTV will only be viewed on mobile, unlike YouTube or Instagram, so consider that people are watching on their commute, while in bed, on a break or (hopefully not) while walking and will probably be interrupted by something IRL if they don’t get bored first.
 Instagram has considered this, with a “continue watching” on IGTV’s main tab.